 - Final distribution of assets to heirs.

-Trust administration is different depending on the type of trusts used to plan the estate, but generally involves the following steps:
+Trust administration differs depending on the type of trusts used to plan the estate, but generally involves the following steps:

 - Gathering the Assets